css-materials/course-site/content/homework/webdata/index.md

 *How do I know if I have "done enough"?* If you are unsure about the scope of your project, don’t hesitate to ask for guidance.
 Here are a few tips: (1) Use the average time spent on previous assignments as a reference for allocating time to this one; (2) Start early to identify a suitable website to scrape, and change it if it does not work; (3) Ensure your work follows the instructions provided above

-In case you need additional packages to complete your project, you should be able to install them on your own in Workbench.
+If you need additional packages to complete your project, you should be able to install them on your own in Workbench.
 Let me know if you encounter any issues.

-**4. Your `.Rmd` should read as a tutorial**
+### 4. Your `.Rmd` should read as a tutorial

 Your final report should be read as a tutorial, with code and text.
 Your text should introduce what data and website(s) you choose to scrape, and should explain both the logical steps of scraping (e.g., saving the HTML into an object, collecting elements, etc.) and the results.